Abhi-crypto-code/Automatic-Generation-of-Control-Structures/README.md

 # Weekly Progress Summary - 2

 ## Work Done
-- Discussed direction of work with Priyam Sir and Prof. Arthur (research author).
+- Discussed direction of work.
 - Developed algorithm to convert `.xml` files to `.graphml` and successfully plotted the graph.
 - Implemented basic graph coloring for notation clarity.
 - Created algorithm to count unit operations, controllers, and indicators.